Ohadha-bobly/shewell_app/README.md

 ## 📸 Screenshots

-Below are sample screenshot placeholders.
+Below are sample screenshots.
 Replace them with your actual images.

 ### **Home Screen**